Disney tends to have some of the better licensed games, although they are also known for often being quite difficult:

 Oogie's Revenge is a PS2 sequel to the movie.
 Excellent plot, Scenery Porn like you wouldn't believe, excellent voice acting and character models, the ability to attack Lock, Shock, and Barrel, and decent remakes of most of the songs.
 And a game engine with similarities to Devil May Cry.
 Albeit, fighting's a bit repetitive, the camera can be very cruel in certain levels, and I don't know whose stupid idea it was to make Jack jump, but it's not bad if you're a big fan of the movie.

-Although it may not fit the rigid definition of "licensed", what with the main focus being on its original characters, the Kingdom Hearts series, with all of its bountiful Disney characters, turned out to be quite decent and popular.
+Although it may not fit the rigid definition of "licensed", what with the main focus being on its original characters (not to mention its connections to an actual video game franchise in "Final Fantasy") the Kingdom Hearts series, with all of its bountiful Disney characters, turned out to be quite decent and popular.

 The Toy Story 3 video game has gotten surprisingly good reviews.
 Both because it's a solid platformer and because its Toy Box mode offers a level of customization and exploration that you would normally find in sandbox games.
 The games of the previous two movies (Toy Story on SNES/Genesis and Toy Story 2 on PC/Playstation/Nintendo 64) were developed by Travellers Tales, and weren't too shabby neither.